Santa Fe Indian Market: History

-During the COVID-19 pandemic, the market went virtual for the month of August 2020, under the guidance of Executive Director Kimberly Peone (Colville Confederated Tribes/Eastern Band of Cherokee).
+During the COVID-19 pandemic, the market went virtual for the month of August 2020, under the guidance of executive director Kimberly Peone (Colville Confederated Tribes/Eastern Band Cherokee).
 The market took place in a hybrid format in 2021, with in-person and virtual events.
 Only 600 artists were accepted for in-person booths.
 The remaining 500 artists juried into the market waitlisted and offered opportunities to participate virtually.
 For the first time, in-person attendance was ticketed rather than free.
 Santa Fe Indian Market returned to fully in-person operation in August 2022.

-SWAIA Native Leadership

-Prior to 2012, SWAIA's top leadership positions were non-Native.